 - Time to Pay arrangements

-We have worked with all types of taxpayers, from a diverse range of sectors, and can use our negotiation skills and experience to arrange manageable settlements with HMRC, relating to many different taxes including Corporation Tax, Capital Gains Tax, VAT, Self Assessment Income Tax and Inheritance Tax.
+We have worked with all types of taxpayers, from a diverse range of sectors.
+Our negotiation skills and experience help us to arrange manageable settlements with HMRC, relating to many different taxes including Corporation Tax, Capital Gains Tax, VAT, Self Assessment Income Tax and Inheritance Tax.

 Reasons for a Tax Investigation

-There are many circumstances that can trigger a tax investigation and it is very difficult, if not impossible to find out the reason why you are being investigated.
+Many circumstances can trigger a tax investigation, and it is often very difficult to find out why you are being investigated.

 Sometimes the cause can be relatively straightforward, such as a discrepancy or an omission identified by HMRC.
-Other instances where a tax investigation may be required include random testing as you may be in a target area for HMRC or something that you have done such as irregular income which goes up and down by a significant amount over a period of years or claiming overly high expenses.
+Other instances where a tax investigation may be required include random testing, or irregular income or claiming overly high expenses.

-Whatever the cause, the result is still the same and we have efficient and effective strategies to manage the process to achieve the best possible outcome.
+Whatever the cause, the result is still the same.
+We have efficient and effective strategies to manage the process to achieve the best possible outcome.

 Tax Investigation - First steps

-If you have received a letter stating that you are to be investigated, read it carefully and then contact a firm of accountants, such as ourselves, who are skilled in managing tax investigations.
+If you have received a letter stating that you are to be investigated, read it carefully and then contact a firm of accountants who are skilled in managing tax investigations.

 Our team have a wealth of skills in managing the process whether you are an individual, a limited company or any other type of taxpayer.
-You are more than welcome to visit; call or contact us for a free initial discussion about your tax investigation letter.
+You are more than welcome to visit or call us for a free initial discussion about your tax investigation letter.

 A tax investigation can vary in length, from a simple letter informing you that the investigation is now complete to many months of HMRC requesting more and more information.
-Many taxpayers ask how far back HMRC can go, and the answer is that it depends, but it can be many years.
+Many taxpayers ask how far back HMRC can go, and it depends, but it can be many years.

-It is important that you routinely keep good accounts and records if you are a sole trader or business owner, and it is even more so if you are under investigation for tax.
-During the investigation, HMRC will let you know what information they would like to see, but this can vary depending on what they are looking for and what they are checking.
+It is important that you routinely keep good accounts and records if you are a sole trader or business owner, especially if you are under investigation for tax.
+During the investigation, HMRC will let you know what information they need to see, this can vary on what they are looking for and checking.
 As part of the investigation you need to provide information quickly, and it should hopefully be the same data that you provided alongside your tax return.

 Tax Investigation experts

-Tax investigations can be a daunting experience and the pressure can mount when your business finances and records are under investigation.
-Whatever type of investigation that you have been approached about, we can provide the expertise that you need to help you through.
-Our team know and understand what the HMRC will be looking for and can often resolve any issues, collate evidence and address the investigation promptly to bring it to a close as swiftly as possible.
+Tax investigations can be a daunting experience, and the pressure can mount when your business finances and records are under investigation.
+Whatever type of investigation you have been approached about, we can provide the expertise that you need to help you through.
+Our team know and understand what HMRC will be looking for and can resolve issues, collate evidence and address the investigation to bring it to a close as swiftly as possible.
 We are able to advise you on the investigation, represent your company or yourself and defend your business.